SmitaSwagatikaBiswal/OIBSIP/Python-Task2-BMICalculator/README.md

 * 25 – 29.9	Overweight
 * 30 or above	Obese
 * Project Structure
-BMI Tracker/
+BMI Calculator/\
-│
+│\
-├── BMI Tracker.py
+├── BMI Calculator.py\
-└── bmi_tracker.db
+└── bmi_tracker.db\

-The database file is created automatically when the application is run./
+The database file is created automatically when the application is run.\